When it’s my birthday, my vote is for a moist Chocolate Mocha Cake!

 This is the perfect cake for the first-time cake baker.

 It only requires a few easy-to-find ingredients and has minimal instructions.
 It is really hard to screw this one up.
 I’ve been making this cake since I was a kid.
 I can’t think of a time that it hasn’t come out moist and delicious.
-Does it seem intimidating to make cake from scratch?
-Don’t be afraid –cake is EASY, especially this cake.
+Does it seem intimidating to make a cake from scratch?
+Don’t be afraid – the cake is EASY, especially this cake.
 Too scary to create the layers and ice them?
 Don’t.
 Make a sheet cake instead.
 It is YOUR cake!

-PLEASE as a subscriber to this blog, commit to me that you will NEVER use boxed cake mix…and heaven forbid…STAY AWAY FROM CANNED ICING!
+PLEASE as a reader of this blog, commit to me that you will NEVER use boxed cake mix…and heaven forbid…STAY AWAY FROM CANNED ICING!
 If you are going to eat flour and sugar as a special treat, limit the impact on your body by at least making sure that you’re not getting a side-order of chemicals, too!

 Cherie's Chocolate Mocha Cake

 - Preheat the oven to 350℉

 - Grease and flour 2 - 9" round pans (or one 13" x 9" pan).